Short Courses

 Summary

-Morning courses will be held between 8:30am – 12:00pm CT on Monday, 8 September.
-Click through the titles below to read a brief description of each course and its instructors.
-Please check back on 16 December for additional registration details!
+The morning course will be held between 8:30am – 12:00pm CT on Monday, 8 September.
+Review the information below to read a brief description of the course and its instructors.

 The planning and design of a navigation lock is a complex endeavour and involves multi-inputs, disciplines, and considerable time.
 Design is a complex, iterative process involving trade-offs with the objective of providing a safe economical project that meets the requirements of owners, users, and other stakeholders.
 The information shared cannot be achieved by any amount of research and development effort; rather, it is based on real world navigation experiences.
 This course will serve as a valuable resource to efficiently design, construct, and operate a navigation lock.